-- 34.2.1 Subject to Law 34.4 (interference with a ball during a croquet stroke), the striker must replay the same stroke with the same objectives if: - 34.2.1.1 no further stroke has been played; and - 34.2.1.2 the interference might have prevented a point being scored, a roquet being made, or a ball coming to rest in a critical position; and - 34.2.1.3 the interference was caused by the opponent or by an outside agency that was not in the position it was in at the start of the stroke. - 34.2.2 Otherwise there is no replay and all balls must be placed as near as possible to where they would have been at the end of the stroke had the interference not occurred.
-After interference to a ball under Law 34.1, the ball may not score a point, make a roquet nor be roqueted during that stroke.
+- 34.2 REMEDY - 34.2.1 Subject to Law 34.4 (interference with a ball during a croquet stroke), the striker must replay the same stroke with the same objectives, after replacing the balls in their lawful positions before the stroke was played, if: - 34.2.1.1 no further stroke has been played; and - 34.2.1.2 the interference might have prevented a point being scored, a roquet being made, or a ball coming to rest in a critical position; and - 34.2.1.3 the interference was caused by an outside agency that was not in the position it was in at the start of the stroke or by the opponent. - 34.2.2 Otherwise, there is no replay and all balls must be placed as near as possible to where they would have been at the end of the stroke had the interference not occurred.
+After interference to a ball under Law 34.1, the ball may not score a point, make a roquet, nor be roqueted during that stroke.

-34.3 FAILURE TO ATTEMPT THE SAME STROKE IN A REPLAY If the striker, being required to replay the stroke, does not attempt the same stroke in the replay, the opponent shall have the choice of accepting the replay's outcome or requiring a further replay of the original strokeError!
-Bookmark not defined.
+34.3 FAILURE TO ATTEMPT THE SAME STROKE IN A REPLAY If the striker, being required to replay the stroke, does not attempt the same stroke in the replay, the opponent shall have the choice of accepting the replay's outcome or requiring a further replay of the original stroke.
 34.4 INTERFERENCE WITH A BALL DURING A CROQUET STROKE In a croquet stroke, the turn ends under Law 18.7 if either ball would have gone off the court had interference under Law 34.1 not occurred.
-A replay under Law 34.2 is then not permitted.
+A replay under Law 34.2.1 is then not permitted.
 The turn does not end merely because a ball went off the court as a result of interference under Law 34.1.

-34.5 FAILURE TO CORRECT THE POSITION OF A BALL AFTER INTERFERENCE

-If a ball is not correctly placed or replaced before the next stroke, it becomes misplaced and Law 28.1 applies.
+34.5 FAILURE TO CORRECT THE POSITION OF A BALL AFTER INTERFERENCE If a ball is not correctly placed or replaced before the next stroke, it becomes misplaced and Law 28.1 applies.